-Over the past century, many ‘Britons’ for want of a better term have had a fraught relationship with ethnic minorities.
+Over the past century, many Britons have had a fraught relationship with ethnic minorities, the lessor Britons if you like, aka imposter-type Britons, if you buy into far-right rhetoric and self-affirming claims of nativism.
 This is not a controversial point although it can be emotive depending on your view of race-relations in the UK.
-I’m from an “ethnic minority”, and so clearly I’m speaking from my own experiences as someone vested in that rather ambiguous but ascribed ‘status’.
+I’m from an “ethnic minority”, so clearly I’m speaking from my own ‘subjective’ experiences as someone vested in that rather ambiguous but ascribed ‘status’.
 I was born in England.
 I have lived most of my life in England having lived abroad for a while where I’ve always been ascribed a ‘British’ status irrespective of my ethnic background.
-And yet I still feel like an ‘immigrant’ in the UK even as I try to shake off these sensibilities.
+And yet I feel like an ‘immigrant’ in the UK even as I try to shake off these sensibilities.

 The government classifies me and members of my community as members of BME communities, this is an official classification that can be found in all manner of official publications, research papers, government commissioned reports and journalistic pieces.
 I have no doubts that the term was borne of benign intentions.
 It is however a vacuous concept at best, and at worst an ‘imposed identity’.
-It makes little or no sense in the world of race-relations as they unfold on the streets even as immigrant communities shy away from one another.
-Race-relations are as bad between ethnic minorities as they are between the mainstream and BME communities, and yet we think all immigrants should speak with a collective voice.
+It makes little, or no sense, in the actual world of race-relations as they unfold on the streets, as immigrant communities shy away from one another, because of how a collective immigrant identity, usually negative, is imposed on us all.
+Race-relations can be as bad between ethnic minorities as they would be between the mainstream and BME communities, and yet we think ‘all’ immigrants should speak with a collective voice.
+Which spokesmen are plucked for this undertaking, from the amenable, officially classified immigrant communities is another discussion altogether.
+But, so that I’m not misunderstood, or accused of virtue-signalling in defence of the immigrant experience, or identity, naively, immigrants can also be racist to one another, blame-shifting via the mainstream narratives onto groups, who become more ‘visible’ because of how the media chooses to portray them.
+Others are just outright fascistic, they’re as equally dangerous to the societies they come from.

-So I guess we just need to wait for that time when we’re delivered from our ‘immigrant status’ eventually.
+So I guess we’ll all be delivered from our ‘immigrant status’ eventually.

 We’re told that if you’ve had a decent education, belong to a certain social class background and are a professional with a good salary, the one ‘naturally’ leading to the other, you’re going to be okayish with Britain’s ethnic diversity.
-The logic of the claim is similarly straightforward.
-Well paid jobs are normally reserved for people who work hard to acquire the corresponding skills, and because you’ve worked hard to get to where you are, you don’t feel automatically entitled to a ‘job’ because of some warped racial or ethnic ‘status’ in your mind.
+The logic of the claim is similarly straightforward for those who buy into this ‘identity’.
+Well paid jobs are normally reserved for people who work hard to acquire the corresponding skills, and because you’ve worked hard to get to where you are, you don’t feel automatically entitled to a ‘job’ because of some warped nativistic, racial or ethnic ‘status’ in your mind.
 Once you’ve acquired your desired job, you go on to earn a good salary with lots of disposal income.
 You have a good quality of life that will impact the life chances of your children.
 You’re probably going to travel and meet different people from around the world.
 Britons love holidaying abroad, the travel and tourism industry is big business, and where you travel and the places you visit can tell us a lot about your attitudes.
-But essentially, when you return, you’re not worried about the ‘unfamiliar-looking’ people working in your local Tesco or carwash.
+But essentially, when you return, you’re not worried about the ‘unfamiliar-looking’ people working in your local Tesco or carwash, bank, or office.

 You just take it for granted.

 If, on the other hand, you lack a good standard of education’, with little or no prospects for a well-paid job, and you live in the poorer parts of Britain where life chances aren’t as good as the richer parts, your chances of upward mobility are pretty slim.
 You’re life-span will be shorter, you’re probably a little shorter in height thanks to bad nutrition, your diet and lifestyle will be bad, and your health will inevitably fail you earlier than had you lived in the richer suburbs of the UK.
-Given where you live and the circles you move in, we’re told you’re going to be ‘parochial’ and a little uneasy if not opposed to ‘immigration’.
+Schools, hospitals, government-run services in these areas also tend to lag behind the more prosperous parts of the UK (outside simplistic North-South divides some journalists bang on about), which should get us all thinking.
+But, given where you live and the circles you move in, we’re told you’re going to be ‘parochial’ and a little uneasy if not opposed to ‘immigration’.

 In extreme cases, you fit the profile of the types of people who would support ‘Britain First’ and other far-right movements.

 This is a very crude description of a complex reality, it’s stereotypical and presumptive of the ‘groups’ involved.
-But once you get to the finer details it’s basically what’s happening.
+But once you get to the finer details and understand the point I’m trying to make, it’s basically what’s happening.
 The divide between prosperous Britons and their less prosperous peers is pretty clear.

 Fortunately, in Britain we have a political culture that allows for such issues to be addressed.
 There are government policies to redistribute Britain’s wealth more equitably because of how the groups ended up on their side of the social divide which wasn’t merely accidental.
-However you perceive the wealth-gap between the ‘haves’ and the ‘have nots’ and the inequalities between them, most of us are agreed that the problem needs to be redressed.
+Howsoever you perceive the wealth-gap between the ‘haves’ and the ‘have nots’ and the inequalities between them, most of us are agreed that the problem needs to be redressed.
 After all, life chances are influenced by structural inequalities that have preceded us by generations.
-It’s a lot more complicated than just placing people into categories of ‘rich’ or ‘poor’, ‘advantaged’ or ‘disadvantaged’, ‘educated’ or ‘uneducated’.
+It’s a lot more complicated than just placing people into categories of ‘rich’ or ‘poor’, ‘advantaged’ or ‘disadvantaged’, ‘educated’ or ‘uneducated’, ‘good’ or bad’, ‘hardworking’ or ‘lazy’.

 Now, I’m not saying graduates and post-graduates are always ‘wealthy’ or that affluent people are not ‘racists’.
 This isn’t a zero-sum game between the ‘haves’ and ‘have-nots’ manifested through diametrically opposed viewpoints.
 You could be poor and still be very open-minded to ‘diversity’, hold down a well-paid job without having any qualifications, and live in a ‘middle-class’ enclave despite being ‘working-class’.
-That’s not the point of the observations.
+That’s not the point of the observations, (btw, being middle class or working class are illusory identities when some people posture through class differences as a means of self-affirming – lots of upwardly mobile immigrants fall into this trap when distancing themselves from their poorer peers).
 I’m merely saying we can determine people’s reactions to certain social realities by understanding their backgrounds if indeed they fit the profiles.
 The experts who like dabbling in this pond have discovered some interesting patterns.
 They are generally on ‘good footing’ when it comes to understanding ‘race-relations’ in the UK and the quarters that harbour ‘racist’ attitudes, subtle or malignant.
 It’s not for nothing that if you’re on the ‘right’ of politics, you’re more likely to have a less benign view of immigration than if you were on the ‘left’, and these realities translate into actual votes for political parties advocating ‘pro’ or ‘anti’-immigration policies.
-If you’re somewhere in the centre, with a leg in each camp, you’re probably more difficult to read and you’re probably not rigid in your views.
+If you’re somewhere in the centre, with a leg in each camp, you’re probably more difficult to read and you’re probably not rigid in your views, as opposed to someone on the extremes.

 The experts have a term for you too!

-I’m not saying if you’re ‘rightwing’ you’re automatically intolerant of all the things you’ve taken for granted, and if you’re ‘leftwing’ you’re automatically open-minded to diversity – far from it.
+I’m not saying if you’re ‘rightwing’ you’re automatically intolerant of all the things you’ve taken for granted as being ‘alien’ or ‘foreign,’ and if you’re ‘leftwing’ you’re automatically open-minded to diversity – far from it.
 Although how rightwing or leftwing you are could be revealing of underlying attitudes.

 It’s not that simple though.
-For instance, a lot of ‘rightwing’ people are wealthy, educated and open-minded despite being conservatives with a small ‘c’.
+For instance, a lot of ‘rightwing’ people are open-minded to immigration, cultural diversity, social change, despite being conservatives with a small ‘c’.
+Dropping people into ‘boxes’ is a lot more complicated than we first imagine.

 So it’s not that straightforward.

 But if your ‘leftwing’ or you lean towards the left, this doesn’t stop you from being insular even as you demand that the country’s wealth be equitably redistributed to the socially disadvantaged.
-You may be for social democracy and workers rights, but it doesn’t follow that you’re going to extend these ‘socialist’ rights to immigrants.
+You may be for social democracy and workers rights, but it doesn’t follow that you’re going to extend these ‘socialist’ utopia to immigrants from some far-away land.
 It’s just not that simple whatever the obvious stereotypes we use when painting a picture of what’s going on.

 All of this doesn’t detract from the fact that lots of immigrants live in Britain, and they are very much part of the political discourse and popular imagery.
-We even have massive ‘immigrant’ communities each nestled in their part of Britain, proof for some that multiculturalism has not delivered a cohesive society.
+We even have massive ‘immigrant’ communities, I prefer to use the term neighbourhoods, my detractors would prefer the term, ghettos, each nestled in their part of Britain, proof for some that multiculturalism has not delivered a cohesive society.

 Like most democratic countries built on the idea of liberalism and the rule of law not just on paper but in practise, Britain has benign policy prescriptions that allow members of diverse communities to access government-run services.
 If individual members are unable to access these services, the government goes one step further and allocates funds and provision to help these communities to practically utilise these services.
 An interpreter will be provided if you can’t speak English, your children will receive extra tuition in school to learn English.
 Documents will be translated into a host of immigrant languages and organisations will be funded to assist ethnic minority communities with civic engagement.
 The provision is there for these communities to partake in the civic culture of the UK, if they so choose, or are organised enough to avail themselves of these benefits.